segmentio/analytics-ios/README.md

 ```ruby
 pod "Analytics", "3.7.0"
 ```
-Note: Dynamic frameworks are the default and recommended.
-If you prefer static libraries add `use_modular_headers!` or `use_frameworks! :linkage => :static` in your Podfile.
+Note: Segment _strongly_ recommends that you use a dynamic framework to manage your project dependencies.
+If you prefer static libraries, you can add `use_modular_headers!` or `use_frameworks! :linkage => :static` in your Podfile.
+However, you must then _manually update_ all of your dependencies on a regular schedule.

 ### Carthage